makeitmin/handwriting-classifier/README.md

 # 2019-2_DeepLearning-Project
-Handwriting Distinction Project using CNN(Convolution Neural Network)
+This is Handwriting Distinction Project using CNN(Convolution Neural Network).
+This model uses multi-class-classification and distincts each handwriting of 10 people.
+Final accuracy is 85.83%.

 ## Prerequsites
 - Dataset